UniversalDependencies/docs/ext-format.md

   annotations.
 It can be used in incomplete annotations or in blind versions of the annotated files.
 (Note that in the FORM and LEMMA fields of the basic CoNLL-U file, the underscore may also mean a literal underscore appearing in the underlying text.)
-* The asterisk `*`, when it occurs alone in a field, is reserved for empty annotations, which are different from underspecified.
-This concerns sporadic annotations (where not necessarily all tokens receive annotation).
-(Note that in the FORM and LEMMA fields of the basic CoNLL-U file, the asterisk may also mean a literal asterisk appearing in the underlying text.)
+* If an extension needs to distinguish unknown values from known but empty values, it is recommended that the asterisk `*` is used for the empty value.
+For example, the `PARSEME:MWE` column uses the asterisk to indicate that a token does not belong to any multi-word expression, while the underscore is used in blind files where multi-word expression annotation is not provided, that is, one does not know whether the token belongs to a MWE or not.
+Note that the core UD columns use the underscore in both situations.
-* The use of the underscore `_` and of the asterisk `*` is unconstrained when they occur with other characters (e.g. in feature names or values, as in `spec_char=*`).
+* The use of the underscore `_` (and of the asterisk `*`) is unconstrained when they occur with other characters (e.g. in feature names or values, as in `spec_char=*`).

 If the file is an extension of an existing UD treebank, it is assumed that sentence-level